jim-easterbrook/Photini/src/doc/manual/address.rst

 .. image:: ../images/screenshot_142.png

 Photini attempts to use all the data returned in an address lookup.
-This can lead to some duplication, e.g. Château-Gontier appears in both city and province.
+This can lead to some duplication, e.g. Château-Gontier appears twice in ``city``.
+Note also the blue underlining indicating text that is too long to store in IPTC-IIM metadata.

 .. image:: ../images/screenshot_143.png